ph4ntonn/Stowaway/README_EN.md

 **1.Every node(except for the admin node),can be connected by several nodes to build the network tree**

-**2.When a node offline(for instance,A's following node B offline),it will force all the socks,reflect,forward services down,even the services are not associate to node B,so if you still want to use some of these services,you should restart them manually**
+**2.When a node offline,it will force all the socks,reflect,forward services that related to this node down**

 ## Example